byu5/SocialListeningProject/README.md

 - Top 10 most tweets within the United States
 - Frequency of tweets from the past 9 days
 - Word cloud
-- Total sentiment based on scores.
+- Total sentiment based on scores
+- Exploratory graph analysis

 ## Get Started
 + You will need to provide your own tokens from a [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access).
 Here is a [guide on how to apply for a Twitter Developer Account](https://cran.r-project.org/web/packages/rtweet/vignettes/auth.html).